smartbch/merkletree/README.md

 # merkletree

-A merkle tree written by golang for openzeppin-contracts.
+A merkle tree written by golang for openzeppelin-contracts.

 ![MerkleTree](./MerkleTree.png)